renecartaya/Graph-Theory/README.md

 ## Example

 The current example represent an abstraction for resembling of the use of graph theory for applications as above mentioned.
+There is an scheme of the different paths to go from process 1 to process 2 according to the parameter to be optimized, either the energy, the time or to prioririze the accomplishment of the number of steps, i.e. the longer pathway.

 ![grafik](https://github.com/renecartaya/Pathfinding-with-Graph-Theory/blob/main/Pathfinder.png)